ashiq24/BEENE/README.md

 ```
 ### calculating LISI metric with non-linear embedding

 Lisi is a batch effect estimation metric [Link](https://github.com/immunogenomics/LISI).
-With the **BEENE** package LISI metric can be calculated using non-linear embedding directly from the data.
-The class **beene_model** contains all necessery function implemented
+With the **BEENE** package, LISI metric can be calculated using non-linear embedding directly from the data.
+The class **beene_model** contains all necessary functions implemented

-An example is provided here for calculating LISI metric from data [example_1.py](https://github.com/ashiq24/BEENE/blob/main/beene/example_1.py).
+An example is provided here for calculating LISI metrics from data [example_1.py](https://github.com/ashiq24/BEENE/blob/main/beene/example_1.py).
 It is explained below.

-Importing beene package and other required modules for data loading, generation and preprocessing.
-The **beene.py** should in the same folder as your python script.
+Importing the **beene** package and other required modules for data loading, generation, and preprocessing.
+The **beene.py** should be in the same folder as your python script.
 ```python
 from beene import beene_model
 from numpy import random